Maintenance, Care and Cleaning of Solid Hardwood Flooring

 Less is more with hardwood floors.
 The simplest method of keeping hardwood floors clean is to sweep them regularly and then clean them with a mop that is only slightly damp.
 A very light vacuum can be used for sweeping if you have dust allergies and don’t want to use a broom.
 A vacuum without a beater bar, just suction, is preferred.

 Using an alcohol-based floor cleaner kit once a month or as needed is okay.
 Choose a cleaner you spray on and wipe off.
 Many love Murphy’s Oil Soap.
 Ask your wood dealer about using Murphy’s on the product you buy.
-It may not be right for all solid wood flooring products.
+It may not be the best for all solid wood flooring products.

 Avoiding Scratches and Dents